cha87de/clouds-exercises/ex-6/lesson-rancher.md

   rancher/server:stable
 ```

+Next, we will add hosts (virtual machines with a Rancher agent) to Rancher, while Rancher will create the
+virtual resources.
 Open the web dashboard of your Rancher server http://PUBLIC_IP:8080/ and run the following instructions:

 * Admin > Machine Drivers